 - An average of last year’s insurance costs

-The IRS mileage rate promotes excessive driving.
+2. The IRS business rate promotes excess mileage.

-- Overstating mileage
+- Overstate mileage

-- Rounding mileage
+- Round mileage up

-- Outright fabricating trips/mileage
+- Fabricate trips/mileage

 No one wants to suspect their employees of dishonesty.
 But is it right to position employees to have to choose between acting with integrity and covering cost deficits?
 In the end, many employees will act in their self-interest.
-That’s reality.

-For low mileage drivers, there’s a gap between their expenses and what the IRS rate pays.
-These employees who now cannot use a tax deduction to offset that gap, may look for recourse under indemnification labor codes.
+For low mileage drivers, there’s often a gap between their expenses and what the IRS rate pays.
+These employees can seek recourse under indemnification labor codes in eight different states.
+Three other states can also enforce sufficient reimbursement of expenses.
 If you have employees working in employee-friendly states, it is more crucial than ever to pay a rate you can quantify, unlike the IRS rate.